The Bringing together Language and Behavior for Large-scale Analytical Breakthroughs Laboratory (Blablablab)

 Why do we say the things we do and what does our language say about us in return?
 The Blablablab develops new scientific methods to answer socially-impactful questions about human behavior from what we observe people say and do.
 Our work broadly intersects with computational social science, natural language processing, computational sociolinguistics, data mining, and social computing.
 Along the way, we release new software tools and datasets for the community to help reveal the social dimensions of language, and, with a bit of luck, make our online world a better place.

-The Blablablab is a part of the University of Michigan School of Information (UMSI) and the Department of Computer Science.
+The Blablablab is a part of both the University of Michigan School of Information (UMSI) and the Department of Computer Science (CSE).
 We widely collaborate on interdisciplinary projects with researchers and students in the Departments of Psychology and Linguistics, the School of Public Health, the Center for the Study of Complex Systems, and the Michigan Institute for Data Science.
 But mostly, we work with amazing people doing socially-impactful work.

 It's the Blablablab (in winter 2024)!